human development, social justice and sustainable social systems

 CARITAS EUROPA'S THEOLOGY OF CHARITY

-Welcome to the new Faith and Action!
+Welcome to the latest issue of Faith and Action!

 This platform provides a space for in-depth interdisciplinary and ecumenical reflection.
 The focus is on the relationship between the Catholic Church’s praxis and the social thought coming from various Caritas organisations.
 It allows for practical and academic exchange on how to better develop this relationship for the mutual benefit of all.
 The platform is designed around concrete urgent social themes, offering serious, respectful and innovative reflections on bridging religious praxis and contemporary societies.
 Faith and Action offers a forum for the voices of diverse people of various cultural and ethnic backgrounds.
 It offers concrete examples, records current research and assesses the relevant literature.